twood27897/twood27897.github.io/pages/about.md

 ## About Me

+Looking to work as a Technical Designer or Gameplay Scripter in the Games Industry!

-Working on Everwild - a brand new world in development at Rare where unique and unforgettable experiences will await!
-Gaining my first AAA industry experience writing C++, writing unit tests, using Perforce. and so much more as part of the gameplay team.
-Absorbing as much knowledge as I can and learning so so much from everyone around me.
+Previously worked on Everwild - a brand new world in development at Rare where unique and unforgettable experiences will await!
+Gained my first 4 years of AAA industry experience writing C++, using visual scripting languages, working closely with design and code, writing unit tests, using Perforce and so much more as part of the gameplay team.
+Absorbing as much knowledge as I can and learning so much from everyone around me.

 Previously studied Computer Games Technology at Abertay University.
 Learning, making and playing while gaining experience with C++, DirectX, C#, OpenGL, SFML, Python and more.
 Averaging an A grade across all modules and continually improving and gaining confidence.